Secret Emotional Pay-Offs in Arguments

 Arguments "in White Gloves"

 There are those intellectual disagreements that are called "debates" which is just another word for an "argument diplomatic style".
-Except for the presidential election of 2016 which will forever remain an atypical example of diplomatic exchange with all those insults - most of such debates have no intention to find a "middle ground" but to push their own views right from the start to the very end.
+Providing an example of an extreme, the presidential election of 2016 which will forever remain an atypical example of diplomatic exchange with all those insults---most of such debates have no intention to find a "middle ground", but to push their own views right from the start to the very end.

-Again, the objective of debates is not to find out "what" is right", but "who" is right, and it's always propelled by political or academic careerism.
+Again, the objective of such diplomatic arguments---called debates--- is not to find out "what" is right", but "who" is right, and it's always propelled by political or academic careerism.
 What usually bothers an objective listener is the fact that both sides may sound quite logical.

 That tailoring of logic for the purposes of being right in arguments is what oftentimes makes them so persistent, with no side giving up.
 Of course, we are not talking here about those arguments that have no other theme but a hot exchange of empty accusations and insults.
 Those are out of the scope of this article, because they are basically a nonsensical discharge of emotions.